Simple Bayesian Algorithms for Best Arm Identification: Introduction

 \paragraph{Classical Ranking and Selection.} The problem of identifying the best system has been studied for many decades under the names \emph{ranking and selection} or \emph{ordinal optimization}.
-See \cite{kim2006selecting} and \cite{kim2007recent} for reviews.
+A full review of this literature is beyond the scope of this article.
+See \cite{kim2006selecting}, \cite{kim2007recent} or \cite{hong2015discrete} for thorough reviews.
 Part of this literature focuses on a problem called subset-selection, where the goal is not to identify the best-design, but to find a fairly small subset of designs that is guaranteed to contain the best design.
-Beginning with \cite{bechhofer1954single}, many papers have focused on an indifference zone formulation, where, for user-specified $\epsilon,\delta>0$, the goal is to guarantee with probability at least $1-\delta$ the algorithm returns a design within $\epsilon$ of optimal.
+Beginning with \cite{bechhofer1954single}, many papers have focused on an indifference zone formulation, where, for user-specified $\epsilon,\delta>0$, the goal is to guarantee with probability at least $1-\delta$ the algorithm returns the true arm mean as long as no suboptimal arm is within $\epsilon$ of optimal.
 Assuming measurement noise is Gaussian with known variance $\sigma^2$, one can guarantee this indifference-zone criterion by gathering $O\left((\sigma k/\epsilon^2)\log(k/\delta)\right)$ total measurements, divided equally among the $k$ designs, and then returning the design with highest empirical-mean.
 For the case of unknown variances, \cite{rinott1978two} proposes a two stage procedure, where the first stage is used to estimate the variance of each population, and the number of samples collected from each design in the second stage is scaled by its estimated standard deviation.
-In the machine learning literature, \cite{even2002pac} shows that when measurement noise is uniformly bounded, the indifference-zone criterion is satisfied by a sequential elimination strategy that uses only $O\left((k/\epsilon^2)\log(1/\delta)\right)$ samples on average. \cite{mannor2004sample} provide a matching lower bound.
+In the machine learning literature, \cite{even2002pac} studies the number of samples required by algorithms delivering $\epsilon$--PAC guarantees.
+Such algorithms are sometimes said to ensure a specified \emph{probability of good selection} in the terminology of the simulation optimization literature, a strictly stronger guarantee than an indifference zone guarantee \citep{ni2017efficient}. \cite{even2002pac} show that when measurement noise is uniformly bounded, an $\epsilon$--PAC guarantee is satisfied by a sequential elimination strategy that uses only $O\left((k/\epsilon^2)\log(1/\delta)\right)$ samples on average. \cite{mannor2004sample} provide a matching lower bound.
 Similar to minimax bounds, this shows the upper bound of \citet{even2002pac} is tight, up to a constant factor, for a certain worst case problem instance.
-Since \cite{paulson1964sequential}, many authors have sought to reduce the number of samples required on easier problem instances by designing algorithms that sequentially eliminate arms once they are determined to be suboptimal with high confidence.
-See the recent work of \cite{frazier2014fully} and the references therein.
-However, in a sense described below, \cite{jennison1982asymptotically} show formally that there are problems with Gaussian observations where any sequential-elimination algorithm will require substantially more samples than optimal adaptive allocation rules.
-See Section \ref{sec: conclusion} for modified top-two sampling algorithms designed for an indifference zone criterion.
+Indifference zone formulations of ranking and selection problems remains an area of active research.
+See for example \cite{fan2016indifference} and some of the references therein.